cch137/Node.js-WebSocket-Protocol-Test-Feb2023/README.md

 -   `joinedRooms: *Set*`: a set of rooms that the socket has joined.

--   `settled: *Boolean*`: a flag indicating whether the event handling mechanism has been settled.

 -   `handlers = {}`: an object that maps event names to sets of event handlers.